Ricwolf19/Ricwolf19/README.md

 📫 **Let's Connect!**<br>
 Open to collaborations and job opportunities.
 Reach out to chat about tech or potential projects.

-🙏 A special thanks to my wonderful partner for their constant support and motivation.
+🙏 A special thanks to my wonderful partner and my family for their constant support and motivation.

 🌌 Let's build an exciting tech future together!